scala/legacy-svn-scala/README.md

 ### REQUIREMENTS FOR BUILD:

 The Scala build systm uses the Simple Build Tool
-  - A Java runtime environment (JRE) or SDK 1.6 or above.
+* A Java runtime environment (JRE) or SDK 1.6 or above.
-  - On Linux/Mac
+* On Linux/Mac
     * bash to run the xsbt script
     * curl or wget for obtaining SBT
-  - On Windows
+* On Windows
     * A valid SBT installation.

 ## Part III.
 Common SBT session use-cases

-'locker-lock'
+* `locker-lock`
     Compiles locker and 'locks' it from being recompiled on source changes.

-'compile'
+* `compile`
     A quick compilation (to quick) of your changes using the locker compiler.
-    - This will rebuild all quick if locker changed.
+    * This will rebuild all quick if locker changed.
-    - This will rebuild locker if it is unlocked.
+    * This will rebuild locker if it is unlocked.

-'locker-unlock'
+* `locker-unlock`
     Marks that locker should be recompiled on source changes.

-'test'
+* `test`
     Runs the full testing suite against the 'quick' compiler.

-'doc'
+* `doc`
     Generates the HTML documentation for the library from the sources using the scaladoc tool in quick.

-'dist'
+* `dist`
     Builds a 'mini' distribution.
-    - Builds everything twice more and compares bit-to-bit the two builds (to make sure it is stable).
+    * Builds everything twice more and compares bit-to-bit the two builds (to make sure it is stable).
-    - Creates a local distribution in 'target/scala-dist.zip'.
+    * Creates a local distribution in 'target/scala-dist.zip'.

-'clean'
+* `clean`
     Removes all temporary build files (locker is preserved if locked).

-TODO - Add optimise/non-optimise targets...
+_TODO - Add optimise/non-optimise targets..._

 ## Part V. Contributing to Scala